Jul 28, 2026

 FAQ

-Does mouth breathing or nasal breathing matter more during a workout?
+Does breathing through the mouth or nose matter more during exercise?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.